dtcristo/wasmtime-ruby/README.md

 ## Introduction

-This project provides Ruby bindings for the [Wasmtime](https://github.com/bytecodealliance/wasmtime) WebAssembly runtime, allowing you to execute WebAssembly modules from within Ruby.

-Why would you want that?
-[WebAssembly](https://webassembly.org/) (or WASM) is a technology that allows you to write programs that run at near-native speeds in a safe sandboxed environment.
-Wasmtime is a runtime for WASM programs.
-This gem embedds Wasmtime in a native extension so you can now run WASM from Ruby.
+This project provides Ruby bindings for [Wasmtime](https://github.com/bytecodealliance/wasmtime), a [WebAssembly](https://webassembly.org/) runtime.
+This allows you to execute WASM modules from within Ruby executing at near-native speeds in a safe sandboxed environment.

 This is pretty experimental and not production ready right now.
 There are quite a few things that aren't built yet, see [TODO](#todo) section below.